darianjennings1/shortGames/Local_PasswordManager/README.md

+# Description ☑️
   This is a local password manager that stores your encrypted passwords in a json file and allows you to decrypt and search for particular passwords based on the account, i.e. G-Mail, Twitter, Yahoo, Work, School, etc.

 # JSON 😺